rohan-paul/Awesome-JavaScript-Interviews/ONLY-Questions-Collections-Yet-to-draft-ans/Organizational-Systems-and-Team-Process-Questions.md

   - Does your code review process promote empathy?

 - Does your team encourage the use of SOLID and DRY design principles to avoid cyclomatic complexity?

+* Do you have established code style rules?
+  - Did you create your own style guide, or are you using a third party's (PEP8, PSRs, Standard JS, etc)
+  - Is there an automated linting process to validate your styles?
+  - Tabs or spaces?
+(If relevant)
+  - Allman or BSD braces?
+(If relevant)
+  - Semicolons?
+(If relevant)

+- How is QA/testing done?

+  - Are developers expected to do testing as well?
+To what extent?
+  - If there is a separate testing team, how is the co-ordination done between testing and development?
+  - How is the decision made that a release is ready?

+- Who designs the User Interface?

+  - Are developers expected to do it?
+  - Are there graphics designers in the company?
+  - Are there UX designers in the company?

+- Are there compliance requirements in the company like CMM or SOC?

+- Do you have an SLA (Service Level Agreement)?
+  - Do you guarantee any of the following?
+If so, how long?
+    - Turn Around Time (TAT)?
+    - Average Speed to Answer (ASA)
+    - Time Service Factor (TSF)
+  - What is the escalation plan?
+What are the consequences if the plan is not followed?

+* Do you have an automated test suite?

+  - What libraries and tools do you use?
+  - What sorts of tests do you use? (unit, integration, system, load, ...)
+  - What is your testing methodology?
+(BDD, TDD, Spike & Stabilize, ...)
+  - What is your current level of test coverage?
+Are you happy with it?

+* Do you regularly correct technical debt?

+* On a scale of 1 to 10, how much spaghetti code do you have?

+* How well-documented is your codebase?
+  - Do you use automated documentation systems like PHPDoc or JSDoc?
+  - Do you maintain a wiki?